An Amazing Vegetarian Paella

 Heidi Swanson

 Just made this last night and served it family style with a huge arugula and end of summer tomato salad.
 Finished it with fresh sheep cheese, chopped marcona almonds, herbs and nasturtium leaves.
 Was a little scared about how much broth was added but it turned out completely ace.
-The best thing to make for a small gathering!
+The best thing to make for a small gathering!5 stars

 Grace L Kerfoot